Introducing Routing Functions to Vision-Language Parameter-Efficient Fine-Tuning with Low-Rank Bottlenecks: Experiments with Encoder-Decoder Language Models

 \textbf{Experiments with multiple Adapters} We further explore the behavior of the routing functions in models with multiple Adapters, where we train a separate Adapter per task.
 As also observed in~\cite{Sung_2022_CVPR}, using multiple Adapters increases the complexity of the model, and yields worse performance compared to using a single Adapter.
 As presented in~\cref{tab:clip_bart_multiple}, using the four routing functions with multiple Adapters leads to comparable or better performance as compared to multiple Adapters with no routing functions.
 Moreover, in line with what we discovered in the experiments with models with a single Adapter, different routing functions shine on different types of tasks.

-In this set-up, we also experiment with combinations of routing functions, which are determined based on the results obtained with a single Adapter.
-The four combinations of routing functions integrate the routing functions that work best for each individual task (\eg $x_t x'_v$ for COCO Cap.).
-The results in~\cref{tab:clip_bart_multiple} evidence that in this multitask setting combinations of routing functions that each work well for an individual task yield an improved performance compared to using no routing functions.
+In this set-up, we also experiment with combinations of routing functions.
+The four combinations integrate the routing functions that work best for each individual task (\eg $x_t x'_v$ for COCO Cap.).
+The results in~\cref{tab:clip_bart_multiple} evidence that in this multitask setting combinations of routing functions yield an improved performance compared to using no routing functions.
+GQA requires more fine-grained image representation.
+For efficiency reason, we only adopt $x_v$ as the down-projection from the pooled last encoder hidden state.
+Nevertheless, comb1 can recover from this shortcoming.
+More detailed image representations as used in the cross-attention experiments of~\cref{tab:gpt_crossattn} might still enhance the results.

 Overall, our research has focused on introducing routing functions in low-rank feature approximations when fine-tuning models for downstream (in our case VL) tasks based on pre-trained foundation models.
 As a pioneering work on the topic, for obtaining results we did not exhaustively search for all possible choices of hyperparameters.
 Instead, we have focused on revealing the problem of low-rank bottlenecks and on providing a successful solution.
 We leave an exhaustive grid search for optimal hyperparameters as future work.